ubicucsd/bootcamp_18_19/2_Python.md

 ## Getting Started

-Create a new directory (remmber: mkdir) wherever you are saving your work.
+Create a new directory (remember: mkdir) wherever you are saving your work.
 Call it "pydir".
 Enter the directory.

 Python should already be installed on your workstations.
 Let's make sure: Type the following on the command line:
 ```shell